-a and -r has been extended,

 If you leave enabled the Natural Language Support and you

-make, you will have to type and run
+you will have to type and launch

 make install-nls

-By default, make install will install all the files in
+will install all the files in

-/usr/local/bin, /usr/local/info, etc. You can specify
+, etc. You can specify

-an installation prefix other than /usr/local using the
+an installation prefix different from /usr/local

-option --prefix in the configure step,
+in the configure

-for instance --prefix=$HOME:
+for instance --prefix=$HOME

 ./configure --prefix=$HOME

-Type ./configure --help to obtain
+Type ./configure --help

-the complete list of all the available options.
+the complete list of all available options.

-files previously installed by a simple make uninstall.
+files previously installed by a simple make uninstall

 If you have also installed the localization files trough

-make install-nls, then, in order to remove
+, then, in order to remove

-these ones too, use make uninstall-nls in place
+these ones too, use make uninstall-nls

-of make uninstall.
+of make uninstall

 Look at chapter 4 of the User Manual if you need more information on how to compile, build and install Numdiff.